MicrosoftDocs/Devices-docs/surface-hub/install-manage-surface-hub-3-pack.md

 > [!TIP]
 > You may need to restart the device and continue to check for available updates.
 Ensure Surface Hub 2S has received one of the following updates: **Microsoft Corporation - System Hardware Update - 5/24/2023** or **Microsoft Corporation - System Hardware Update - 8/18/2023**.

 - An account with admin privileges.
-If you don't know your user name or admin password, you'll need to reset the device.
+You'll need to reset the device if you don't know your username or admin password.
 For more information, see [Reset and recovery for Surface Hub 2S](/surface-hub/surface-hub-2s-recover-reset).
 - A resource account with a [supported Microsoft Teams Rooms license](/microsoftteams/rooms/rooms-licensing).

 > [!NOTE]
-> Surface Hub 3 Pack runs Windows 11 IoT Enterprise and does not support downgrading to Windows 10 Team or Windows 10 Pro/Enteprise.
+> Surface Hub 3 Pack runs Windows 11 IoT Enterprise and does not support downgrading to Windows 10 Team or Windows 10 Pro/Enterprise.

 ## Hub devices connected to Microsoft Entra ID (Azure AD)

-If you manage Surface Hub 2S via Microsoft Intune or other mobile device management (MDM) provider, remove the device prior to installing Surface Pack 3.
+If you manage Surface Hub 2S via Microsoft Intune or another mobile device management (MDM) provider, remove the device before installing Surface Pack 3.

-1. Sign into Microsoft Intune admin center and go to **Devices > All devices**,  and select your Surface Hub 2S.
+1. Sign into Microsoft Intune admin center, go to **Devices > All devices**,  and select your Surface Hub 2S.
 2. Select **Delete**.

   ![Image shows removal of Surface Hub 2S from Intune](images/remove-hub2s-from-intune.png).

-## Remove old cartridge from Surface Hub 2S
+## Remove the old cartridge from Surface Hub 2S

 1. Shut down Surface Hub 2S, unplug all cables and slide the cover sideways.